stankovictab/upscaler/README.md

 ## AVIF Issue

-Using `ffmpeg` to convert to AVIF is not working for images over 25MB for some reason.\
+Using `ffmpeg` to convert to AVIF is not working for images that have more than ~35 million pixels for some reason.\
-So, for now WEBP compression is used, the second best option.\
-Note that I've tried various online converters and they worked.\
+I've tried various online converters and they worked.\
-From my testing the upscaled images weren't corrupt or anything, and it's not the resolution of them that's the issue, \
+From my testing the upscaled images weren't corrupt, as they're all generated the same way via the same upscaler, so it has to be `ffmpeg`.\
-but the file size, everything up to 25.3MB was ok, but it failed onwards.\
-The `ffmpeg` parameters such as `-cpu-used` and `-crf` also played no role in it from what I could tell.\
-I've tried it on some images that are ~80MB today and it worked.
-Amazing.
+I've also considered that it might be the file size, that's not it, I've tried it on some images that are ~80MB and it worked.\
+I've thought the `ffmpeg` parameters might be the issue, that's not it either.\
+I've thought it was the lack of RAM, but that's not it either.\
+The final test was resolution, and that seems to be it.\
+Here's the testing I've done.
+- 5200x6496 works, 5600x6996 doesn't.
+- 5300x6496 works, 5400x6744 doesn't.
+- 5320x6644 works (35346080 pixels), 5360x6696 (35890560 pixels) doesn't.
+- It's not the width or height specifically, 703x6694 works, and 5360x784 works.
+It's the number of pixels.
+- 5360x6623 (35499280 pixels) does work, 5359x6666 (35729760 pixels) doesn't work.

+Based on this I can make a cutoff to not do AVIF if the number of pixels is over 35499300.\
+So, for upscaled images that are larger than that, WEBP compression is used, the second best option, and that one works like expected.\